Treatment for Anxiety in Waltham, MA—Counseling and Therapy

 - Some classmates just texted, asking if I can go out.
 No, I lied.
 I’m busy.
 Busy breathing, reassuring myself, apologizing.
 Maybe next time.
 Probably not.

 - This constant conversation in my head rehashes every fear, every worry, every insecurity I have ever had.
 That voice reminds me all the ways I am not enough…all the ways I mess up.

 It is easy to see how anxiety makes life harder.
 Prolific author Jodi Picoult describes anxiety this way, “Anxiety’s like a rocking chair.
 It gives you something to do, but it doesn’t get you very far.”
 Anxiety disorders are not the common fears or worries that all people experience at times and then they pass.
 An anxiety disorder can disrupt an individual’s life.
 Many people find personal relationships more difficult because of their anxiety.
 Many others struggle professionally, and anxiety holds them back from their true potential.
 Even though effective treatments are available, only about one-third of people with an anxiety disorder receive the treatment they need.

 Thriveworks Waltham offers treatment for anxiety because many options are available to those who struggle.
-Our counselors and therapists work with each client, individually.
+Our counselors, psychologists, and therapists work with each client, individually.
 We have helped many people find a diagnosis, a treatment plan, and relief.

 What Is Anxiety?